1.1. Foreign Students’ Admission Policy of Primary and Secondary Schools

 At present, the Chinese language curriculum for foreign students in public elementary and secondary schools is not mentioned.
 In the case of Shanghai, the educational management problems and countermeasures for foreign students even as Chinese language teacher training were discussed in the first seminar on “Chinese teaching in primary and secondary schools of Shanghai international promotion of Chinese language” held on 24, Mar, 2009, but the curriculum development was passed over.
 From the above, it is considered to be an important subject for the educational administration organization to develop curriculum and materials effectively.

-Initial Scientific Research Fund for senior talents of Jiangsu University (20JDG002).
+Initial Scientific Research Fund for Research on Philosophy and Social Sciences of Jiangsu Province’s Universities 20JDG002 and senior talents of Jiangsu University 2020SJA2053.

 Ma, C. J., & Ma, Y. Q. (2019).
 Analysis and Suggestions for Foreign Students’ Education Management System Improvement in China: Based on a Case Study of Shanghai.
 Open Journal of Social Sciences, 7, 116-127.